asyncapi/generator/docs/template-development.md

 |`parameters[param].default`| Any | Default value of the parameter if not specified.
 Shouldn't be used for mandatory `required=true` parameters.
 |`parameters[param].required`| Boolean | Whether the parameter is required or not.

 These are predefined configurations which help generator achieve specific set of tasks throughout the generation process.
-The 'generator' property from 'package.json' contains all the configuration information.
+The `generator` property from 'package.json' contains all the configuration information.
 To learn more about template configuration and various supported parameters, you can check [configuration file](configuration-file.md)

 > Whenever you make a change to the package.json, make sure you perform an update by running `npm install`;  this command synchronizes with the package-lock.json and validates the file.